dianalokada/avalanche-starter-kit/README.md

 Alternatively, you can run them locally.
 You need docker installed and VS Code with the extensions Dev Container extension.
 Then clone the repository and open it in VS Code.
 VS Code will ask you if you want to reopen the project in a container.

+To make sure that all the submodules are cloned please use `git clone --recurse-submodules` instead of `git clone`

 If you are running on Apple Silicon you may run into issues while opening and running your dev container in VSCode.
 The issue resides in Foundry platform targeting.
 The fix is currently in draft: foundry-rs/foundry#7512

 To workaround, please edit the file Dockerfile to include --platform linux/amd64 before pulling Foundry.